M-earnest/docker_workshop/workshop/advanced/creating.md

 ```

-If Instead we want to run the python script in our info folder we replace the default command, by including instructions in `docker run ...`, like so:
+If Instead we want to run the python script in our containers `info folder` we replace the default command, by including instructions in `docker run ...`, like so:

 `docker run my_first_docker python3 /info/print_info.py`